ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 ## Objective

 The aim of the tutorial is to understand how to create and train a chatbot model with AI Notebook.
 We will create and train the chatbot with a vscode notebook.
-We will also propose you to train a chatbot in a jupyter notebook.
-This notebook has data which is more advanced than a simple chatbot.
+At the end of the tutorial, we will have a model and we can speak to our chatbot.
 There is an another tutorial where you can train your chatbot with the tool `AI Training`.
-Here is the link [how to train a chatbot with AI Training](https://confluence.ovhcloud.tools/display/~victor.vitcheff@corp.ovh.com/Part+2+Train+a+chatbot+with+AI+Training).
+Here is the link [how to train a chatbot with AI Training](https://docs.ovh.com/gb/en/publiccloud/ai/).

 We will use the famous open source framework [Rasa](https://rasa.community/) to build the chatbot.
-The framework [chatette](https://github.com/SimGus/Chatette) has been used to generate some data for rasa in the vscode notebook.

 **Requirements**